Supreme Court rejects Pearl Creek filing, but charter advocates file new motions

-The Alaska Supreme Court today rejected the effort by the state and advocates of the Pearl Creek charter school to overturn a lower court order and mandate reopening the school.
+The Alaska Supreme Court rejected the effort by the state and advocates of the Pearl Creek charter school Monday to overturn a lower court order and mandate opening the charter school in August.

 The court order said the request for an emergency review filed Thursday was denied.

-This likely means the school will not open this fall, as the school district continues its challenge of the Dunleavy administration decision to override a unanimous ruling by the local school board.
+This likely means the school will not open in August, as the school district continues its legal challenge in Superior Court of the Dunleavy administration decision to override a unanimous ruling by the local school board.

 Had the Supreme Court sided with the Dunleavy administration, there would have been chaos at three neighborhood schools in August—Anne Wien, Woodriver and University Park.